technik-gegg/OctoPrint-Smuff/README.md

 Simply launch **raspi-config** in a terminal window on your Raspberry Pi, then go to **Interfacing Options** and choose **Serial**.
 Set **login shell over serial** to **No** and **serial port hardware enabled** to **Yes**.
 Finish raspi-config and reboot.
 After rebooting, make sure you'll see the **ttyS0** device in your **/dev** folder.
+Here's a nice article on that configuration from [ABelectronics UK](https://www.abelectronics.co.uk/kb/article/1035/raspberry-pi-3--4-and-zero-w-serial-port-usage).

 For the physical, serial connection take a 3-Wire cable and connect the pins **6 or 9 (GND)**, **8 (TX, aka GPIO14 aka UART0_TXD)** and **10 (RX aka GPIO15 aka UART0_RXD)** of the Raspi extension connector to the serial interface of your SMuFF (on the SKR V1.1 mini that's the port named TFT).